ARM-software/arm-trusted-firmware/docs/firmware-design.md

 stages of the ARM Trusted Firmware or normal world software.
 It copies the information regarding the trusted SRAM populated by BL1 using a platform-specific mechanism.
-It calculates the limits of DRAM (main memory) to determine whether there is enough space to load the normal world software images.
+It calculates the limits of DRAM (main memory) to determine whether there is enough space to load the BL3-3 image.
 A platform defined base address is used to specify the load address for the BL3-1 image.
 It also defines the extents of memory available for use by the BL3-2 image.

-#### Normal world image load
+#### BL3-1 (EL3 Runtime Firmware) image load

-BL2 loads the normal world firmware image (e.g. UEFI).
-BL2 relies on BL3-1 to pass control to the normal world software image it loads.
-Hence, BL2 populates a platform-specific area of memory with the entrypoint and Current Program Status Register (`CPSR`) of the normal world software image.
-The entrypoint is the load address of the normal world software image.
-The `CPSR` is determined as specified in Section 5.13 of the [PSCI PDD] [PSCI].
-This information is passed to BL3-1.
+BL2 loads the BL3-1 image from platform storage into a platform-specific address in trusted SRAM.
+If there is not enough memory to load the image or image is missing it leads to an assertion failure.
+If the BL3-1 image loads successfully, BL2 updates the amount of trusted SRAM used and available for use by BL3-1.
+This information is populated at a platform-specific memory address.

-#### BL3-2 (Secure Payload) image load
+#### BL3-2 (Secure-EL1 Payload) image load

-BL2 loads the optional BL3-2 image.
+BL2 loads the optional BL3-2 image from platform storage into a platform- specific region of secure memory.
 The image executes in the secure world.
 BL2 relies on BL3-1 to pass control to the BL3-2 image, if present.
-Hence, BL2 populates a platform- specific area of memory with the entrypoint and Current Program Status Register (`CPSR`) of the BL3-2 image.
-The entrypoint is the load address of the BL3-2 image.
-The `CPSR` is initialized with Secure EL1 and Stack pointer set to SP_EL1 (EL1h) as the mode, exception bits disabled (DAIF bits) and AArch64 execution state.
+Hence, BL2 populates a platform-specific area of memory with the entrypoint/load-address of the BL3-2 image.
+The value of the Saved Processor Status Register (`SPSR`) for entry into BL3-2 is not determined by BL2, it is initialized by the Secure-EL1 Payload Dispatcher (see later) within BL3-1, which is responsible for managing interaction with BL3-2.
 This information is passed to BL3-1.

-##### UEFI firmware load
+#### BL3-3 (Non-trusted Firmware) image load

-BL2 loads the BL3-3 (UEFI) image into non-secure memory as defined by the platform (`0x88000000` for FVPs), and arranges for BL3-1 to pass control to that location.
-As mentioned earlier, BL2 populates platform-specific memory with the entrypoint and `CPSR` of the BL3-3 image.
+BL2 loads the BL3-3 image (e.g. UEFI or other test or boot software) from platform storage into non-secure memory as defined by the platform (`0x88000000` for FVPs).

+BL2 relies on BL3-1 to pass control to BL3-3 once secure state initialization is complete.
+Hence, BL2 populates a platform-specific area of memory with the entrypoint and Saved Program Status Register (`SPSR`) of the normal world software image.
+The entrypoint is the load address of the BL3-3 image.
+The `SPSR` is determined as specified in Section 5.13 of the [PSCI PDD] [PSCI].
+This information is passed to BL3-1.

-#### BL3-1 image load and execution
+#### BL3-1 (EL3 Runtime Firmware) execution

 BL2 execution continues as follows:

-1. BL2 loads the BL3-1 image into a platform-specific address in trusted SRAM and the BL3-3 image into a platform specific address in non-secure DRAM.
-    The images are identified by the files `bl31.bin` and `bl33.bin` in platform storage.
-If there is not enough memory to load the images or the images are missing it leads to an assertion failure.
-If the BL3-1 image loads successfully, BL1 updates the amount of trusted SRAM used and available for use by BL3-1.
-This information is populated at a platform-specific memory address.

-2. BL2 passes control back to BL1 by raising an SMC, providing BL1 with the BL3-1 entrypoint.
+1. BL2 passes control back to BL1 by raising an SMC, providing BL1 with the BL3-1 entrypoint.
 The exception is handled by the SMC exception handler installed by BL1.

-3. BL1 turns off the MMU and flushes the caches.
+2. BL1 turns off the MMU and flushes the caches.
 It clears the `SCTLR_EL3.M/I/C` bits, flushes the data cache to the point of coherency and invalidates the TLBs.

-4. BL1 passes control to BL3-1 at the specified entrypoint at EL3.
+3. BL1 passes control to BL3-1 at the specified entrypoint at EL3.

 ### BL3-1